eclipsesource/tabris-decorators/doc/dependency-injection.md

 export const injector = new Injector();
 export const { inject, shared, injectable, injectionHandler, create, resolve, JSX } = new Injector();
 ```

-To use the injector instance within another module instead of the global one, import the decorators from `./customInjector` instead of `tabris-decorators`.
+To use the custom injector within another module instead of the global one, import the decorators/functions from `./customInjector` instead of `tabris-decorators`.
 You also need to import `JSX` if you use JSX expressions.

 ```ts
 import { injector, inject, injectable, shared, injectionHandler, JSX } from './customInjector';
 ```

-Technically `@inject` can be used from the custom injector or from `tabris-decorators`.
-It's not bound to any specific `Injector` instance and available on `injector` for convenience/consistency.
+The `@inject` decorator - unlike `@injectable`, `@injectionHandler`, etc. - is not bound to any specific injector.
+Therefore it would technically not need to be available on every `Injector` instance.
+It is there only for convenience when creating custom injectors as above.